 • Combination of Interstitial and Substitutional Alloy (ISA): We may have alloys where both interstitial and substitutional atoms are present.

 • ex: Stainless Steel: Alloy of Iron, Chromium (18%) and Carbon.
 Here Chromium being about the same size as Iron, ends up substituting Fe, while C being much smaller gets into interstitial spaces.
 Chromium improves the corrosion property of steel tremendously.
 It was found by accident in 1912 where a metallurgist noticed a particular alloy in a heap not rusting at all.
-It formed the basis of human progess in 20th century due to non resistant ability to build skyscrapers, etc.
+It formed the basis of human progress in 20th century due to non resistant ability to build skyscrapers, etc.

 One thing you will notice is that these alloys have lower melting pt than the lowest melting of all of the constituents.
 This is due to Eutectic effect, where atoms of one metal end up disrupting the regular crystalline structure of another metal.
 This results in even weaker interatomic bonding than in pure form, and hence lower melting pt.
 As an ex: Both Cu nd Silver melt at 1000C, but the alloy melts at a lowest temp of 800C @ 28% silver.
 Of course at 2 end points, the melting temps are at 1000C, but they start coming down as % of 1 metal increases, and then again start going back up as % of other metal inc.